Business Legal Services

 We assist startups, scale-ups and mature businesses with ad hoc briefs and retainers.

 Caveat business clients enjoy having access to a large team of top-tier legal specialists as and when needed, often as an alternative to hiring their own permanent in-house legal staff.
 Our team members are experienced, business-minded and responsive, and are available to assist on all manner of corporate and commercial legal matters, while keeping up with the pace of business today.

-We cover all of the corporate and commercial fields of law, and with no unnecessary overheads, we are able to charge highly competitive rates for quality legal work.
+We cover all fields of corporate and commercial law, and with no unnecessary overheads we are able to charge highly competitive rates for quality legal work.

 Our team is familiar with the legal pressures facing startups, scale-ups and mature businesses, and can assist you in safely navigating the scaling process through fundraising rounds.

 Through working closely with a business, whether at its offices or remotely, we strive to understand the business as a whole and to create good working relationships with key stakeholders, so that we’re able to deliver the most effective, tailored and commercial legal services and solutions.

 There are countless laws and regulations that apply to businesses, but the main ones include the Companies Act, 2008, the Consumer Protection Act, 2008, the Electronic Transactions and Communications Act, 2002, the King Code for Corporate Governance in South Africa and the Protection of Personal Information Act, 2013.